 How long before I see results?

 Most executives report improved sleep quality within 2 weeks and reduced daytime brain fog within 4 weeks.
 Measurable cortisol and inflammatory marker improvements typically appear at 8 weeks with consistent protocol adherence.
-Fat loss (particularly visceral fat) accelerates after the 8-week mark as cortisol normalization restores insulin sensitivity [PMID 18227914].
+Fat loss (particularly visceral fat) accelerates after the 8-week mark as cortisol normalization restores insulin sensitivity.

 Can I do the protocol if I have hypertension or cardiac concerns?